twolodzko/se/README.md

   If there's nothing to substitute, it has no effect.
 * `k N-M` – keep the characters from the `N-M` range (inclusive). `M` means `M`th character, `-M` is an left-open interval (same as `1-M`), `N-` is an right-open interval.
+* `&` - set pattern space to the raw, unprocessed line.
 * `h` – hold the content of the pattern space to the hold space.
 * `g` – get the content of the hold space to the pattern space.
 * `x` – exchange the content of the pattern space with content of the hold space.